Business Tips

 7. Proposal Win Rate

 Separate from overall conversion, this measures how many formal proposals result in signed contracts.
-A low win rate with a decent inquiry rate suggests your proposals aren't competitive.
+A low win rate with a decent inquiry rate suggests your proposals are not competitive.

 Target: 35-50%.
 Below that, revisit your pricing, presentation, and follow-up cadence.